-Status: An Economic Development Marketing Tool Kit and a Strategic Plan was accepted by City Council.
-The new Economic Development website is now live.
+Status: An Economic Development Marketing Tool Kit and a Strategic Plan was accepted by City Council, and a new Economic Development website was launched.

 Form-based code consultants have been retained.
 A public engagement plan was developed, stakeholder meetings were held, and a character analysis and strategy report distributed.
+A draft of the form-based code districts was submitted in late spring and several public meetings were held in June to review.